AndreeeasN/pp1-tekken-rundown/README.md

 ## Development and Deployment

+### Migrating to Visual Studio Code
-While GitPod was originally used, Visual Studio Code was instead chosen as the primary development environment for this project. <br>
+While GitPod was originally used, Visual Studio Code was instead chosen as the primary development environment for this project as Code Institute is moving away from using GitPod. <br>
-The reason behind this being that Code Institute is moving away from GitPod and the time required to get accustomed to a new environment while simultaneously working on this project was insufficient. <br>
-To maintain proper management of the development and version control, frequent commits and pushes to GitHub were carried out.
+The GitPod environment was built using the [Code Institute Template](https://github.com/Code-Institute-Org/gitpod-full-template), and later adopted into Visual Studio using the following steps:

+  1. Open Visual Studio Code
+  2. Select "Clone Git Repository"
+  3. Enter the URL of your project repository and click "Clone Repository"
+  4. When prompted, select a directory to place your project in and then "Select as Repository Destination"
+  5. You may now open the project by selecting "Open Folder" and selecting your chosen directory

 ### GitHub Pages
 The project was deployed to GitHub Pages (Link [here](https://andreeeasn.github.io/pp1-tekken-rundown/)) using the following steps: